Today at the Games: Dina Asher-Smith returns while Team GB win K1 200m bronze - NewsBreak

 Canoe sprint star Liam Heath claimed another Olympic medal with a bronze in the men’s K1 200m category, while flyweight boxer Galal Yafai booked his place in the men’s flyweight final.

+Jack Carlin progressed to the semi-finals of the men’s sprint but Jason Kenny’s golden reign in the event – stretching back to London 2012 – is over after he was eliminated at the quarter-final stage.

-Later, Holly Bradshaw stands a chance of bringing a first Olympic pole vault medal home to Britain and Katy Marchant goes in the women’s keirin in Izu.
+Later, Holly Bradshaw stands a chance of bringing a first Olympic pole vault medal home to Britain.

 Here, the PA news agency breaks down everything you need to know about Thursday’s action.